 Instagram creator accounts are another type of professional account.
 These accounts are for content producers, influencers, and artists.

-Since creators aren’t usually selling a product (instead often collaborate with businesses and brands), Instagram slightly changes the available features.
+Since creators, including Instagram influencers, aren’t usually selling a product (instead often collaborate with businesses and brands), Instagram slightly changes the available features.

-For instance: Unlike Business accounts, Creator accounts don’t have access to Instagram Shopping, contact buttons, and ad creation.
-Creators have access to Instagram insights, though, and can quickly partner with businesses on branded content and even receive payments on the platform.
+For instance: Unlike Business accounts, Creator accounts don’t have access to Instagram Shopping, contact buttons, and ad creation for an Instagram ad.
+Creators, like Instagram influencers, have access to Instagram insights, though, and can quickly partner with businesses on branded content and even receive payments on the platform.